 Who knew that Den Hague, home to the World Court and Vermeer’s fabulous Girl With a Pearl Earring (the painting, not the flick starring Scarlett Johannson and recent Oscar winner Colin Firth as the sexiest artist to pick up a palette), is a hotbed of dance!
-A short train ride from Amsterdam (where pot smoking, hookers and bicyclists are omnipresent – read my Letter From Amsterdam here), this picturesque town is where the great ballerina Anna Pavlova died of pneumonia at the Hotel Des Indes while on tour in 1931 at age 50.
+A short train ride from Amsterdam (where pot smoking, hookers and bicyclists are omnipresent – read my Los Angeles Times Dispatch From Amsterdam here), this picturesque town is where the great ballerina Anna Pavlova died of pneumonia at the Hotel Des Indes while on tour in 1931 at age 50.
 (Allegedly, the prima’s last words were “Bring me my Dying Swan costume.”).

 Ah, NDT: I love everything about the company, from the choreographers the troupe spawned and its astonishingly gorgeous dancers, to its newest artistic director, New Jersey native, Jim Vincent.
 When the company made regular appearances in Los Angeles – at the Wadsworth, Wiltern and Royce Hall from 1995 until 2003, and in Orange County in ’04 – I was always in attendance.
 But when the economy tanked, NDT’s 2009 Music Center gig was cancelled (and your faithful scribe had been booked to do the pre-concert talks.
 Bah!).